 When given the opportunity to enter a man-made water system, Legionella colonies can begin to amplify and aerosolise.
 These contaminated water droplets become airborne, risking individuals who breathe it in, to Legionnaires’ Disease.

-Legionella bacteria is able to grow in warm, stagnant water, where temperatures range from 20-50°C, with optimum growth occurring at a temperature of 37°C.
+Legionella bacteria can grow in warm, stagnant water, where temperatures range from 20-50°C, with optimum growth occurring at a temperature of 37°C.

 Most commonly Legionella bacteria can be found in the plumbing systems of large buildings, such as hotels and hospitals.
-Other sources where Legionella bacteria is commonly found include:
+Other sources where Legionella bacteria can be commonly found include: